speedie1337/spmenu/docs/docs.md

 no need to filter the output or anything.

 Not only does it support colored text, but it also supports colored backgrounds.
-This allows something similar to the emoji highlight patch, except even more useful.
+This allows something similar to the emoji highlight patch on the suckless website, except even more useful.

 Example: `printf "\033[0;44m😀\033[0m Emoji highlighting\n" | spmenu --columns 1`

+It should be noted that font sequences are not yet supported.
 See 'SGR sequences' for more information.

 ## SGR sequences